folutade/KnowThatYouAnointed/content/posts/the-party.md

   Euphoria is glorified and made His*
   -“The Heart Part 5”

-* In some cases the term, "drugged up" or just "drugged" may also be used to describe women (or sometimes men) who have unknowingly consumed a drug that was given to them by a sexual predator who intends to sexually assault or abuse the "drugged" person once they lose awareness or consciousness.
+* In some cases, the term "drugged up" or just "drugged" may also be used to describe women (or sometimes men) who have unknowingly consumed a drug that was given to them by a sexual predator who intends to sexually assault or abuse the "drugged" person once they lose awareness or consciousness.

 * The idea of sexual assault could imply that rappers and artists are being "drugged up full of lies" because they are being "fucked over" by the predatory leaders of the entertainment industry.
-Kendrick previously asserted that artists are getting duped into unfaithful relationships, "fucked over", and killed by the entertainment industry on the track "N95" from *Mr. Morale & the Big Stepper*.
+Kendrick previously asserted that artists are getting duped into unfaithful relationships, "fucked over," and killed by the entertainment industry on the track "N95" from *Mr. Morale & the Big Steppers.*

   * ***The industry wants
   Niggas and bitches to sleep in a box**